hieronimhieroglif/project-portfolio/R/flowers in ggplot2/flowers in ggplot2.md

 ## 6. Play with aesthetics: the dandelion
 <p>Until now, all points have the same appearance (<code>size</code>, <code>color</code>, <code>shape</code>, and <code>alpha</code>).
-Sometimes you will want to make the appearance of the points dependent on a variable in your dataset.
-Now we will make size variable.
-We will also change the shape of points.
-Although we won't be able to blow on it, the resulting image should remind you of a dandelion.</p>
+Sometimes one will want to make the appearance of the points dependent on a variable in your dataset.
+Now I will make size variable.
+I will also change the shape of points.
+Although I won't be able to blow on it, the resulting image should remind you of a dandelion.</p>

 ```R